 This mix of service and advocacy offers compelling examples of how to reframe the prevailing narrative about youth and create system changes to support the strengths and potential of all young people.

-Thousands of direct services workers, supervisors, advocates, and young people themselves have been trained on the Youth Thrive Framework and how to recognize and support the Protective and Promotive Factors.
-Youth Thrive trainings have been held in dozens of states with representatives from hundreds of agencies and organizations working with young people in communities across the country.
+Thousands of direct services workers, supervisors, advocates, and young people themselves have been trained on the Youth Thrive Framework and how to identify and support the growth of Protective and Promotive Factors in youth.
+Youth Thrive training has been held in dozens of states with representatives from hundreds of agencies and organizations working with young people in communities across the country.

-Creating and spreading new training is a top priority for Youth Thrive.
-Training helps all staff who have direct contact with young people—caseworkers, youth workers, supervisors, probation, school resource and police officers, service providers—learn about adolescence and how to apply new knowledge to their interactions with youth.
+Creating and spreading new training is a top priority for Youth Thrive as it is a critical first step in transforming practice.
+Practice changes can be supported and reinforced with additional Youth Thrive tools, resources, and related strategies that promote healthy adolescent development.
+Training helps all staff who have direct contact with young people—caseworkers, youth workers, supervisors, teachers, probation officers, service providers—learn about adolescence and how to apply new knowledge to their interactions with youth.

 CSSP reviewed numerous research studies and findings on resilience, positive youth development, neuroscience, and trauma to come up with the Youth Thrive Framework.
 We synthesized information on what reduces the impact of negative life experiences and what increases the likelihood of healthy development, healing, and well-being and for all youth.
 Building on that research, the Youth Thrive Framework provides a clear and compelling way to think about what youth need in order to thrive.